horker/oxyplotcli2/docs/md/New-OxyRectangleAnnotation.md

 ## DESCRIPTION

-Returns an OxyPlot.Annotations.RectangleAnnotation object that represents an annotation that shows a rectangle.
+Returns an object that represents an annotation that shows a rectangle.